 It looked like I'd need to head into the kitchen and do some experimenting!

-But since the sugar in marshmallows has already been cooked and turned into a candy, using them to make fudge seems like an easy and totally acceptable cheat.
+But since the sugar in marshmallows has already been cooked and turned into a candy, using them to make the peanut butter fudge seemed like an easy and totally acceptable cheat.

 And easy it was!
-This peanut butter fudge recipe is a snap to make and super smooth.
-So easy that I’m fearful I’ll end up like her, making fudge on a weekly basis.
+This easy peanut butter fudge recipe is a snap to make and super smooth.
+So easy that I’m fearful I’ll end up like her, making this easy peanut butter fudge on a weekly basis.
 I can feel my waistline expanding already.

 I use smooth peanut butter in this fudge, but if you prefer a little texture, feel free to use the same amount of chunky peanut butter in its place.

 You'll get the best results if you stick with commercial brands of peanut butter (Jif, Skippy, Peter Pan).
 Natural peanut butter has a tendency to separate, and it can sometimes interfere with how the fudge sets up.
 (If you do want to try using natural peanut butter, just make sure it's very well-stirred and the oil is well incorporated.)

 - Substitute coconut milk for a non-dairy version of this fudge